Narrow win for Fox shows restlessness with dual-class shares

 At a 26-minute annual meeting on Fox’s movie and television studio lot in Los Angeles, shareholders on Wednesday also easily re-elected Rupert Murdoch and his two sons to the company’s board, suggesting continued support for the family even as its Fox News division is recovering from a series of costly sexual harassment settlements.

 That issue has slowed Britain’s regulatory review of the company’s bid to take over broadcaster Sky Plc.
-Co-Executive Chairman Lachlan Murdoch, speaking at the annual meeting, said the company was confident the deal will close by the middle of next year.
+Co-Executive Chairman Lachlan Murdoch, speaking at the annual meeting, said the company was confident the deal would close by the middle of next year.

 Fox also has recently talked to Walt Disney Co about selling much of itself, according to a CNBC report.
 The company did not directly address that matter during the meeting but said it was confident in its current assets.